Fork0n/future-job/README.md

 # future-job
-Pls just ignore it, i needed it for a school project
+Pls just ignore it, I needed it for a school project